 This is the very moment John makes a terrible mistake because 12345 is the tag tied to a wallet address of another Changelly user who is obviously not John!
 Once XRP is sent it will go to the wallet address provided by that user, and John will lose his money forever!
 The worst thing is that we can’t help John in this case, since we don’t control funds sent to our customers.

 The NEM’s message as such is quite confusing.
-While sending XEM to Changelly, some of users omit it or take too literally sending something like ‘I love Changelly’, ‘Greetings from Germany’ or ‘This is my first salary’.
-Instead, the NEM’s message represents a combination of letters and digits shorter than a wallet and works the same way as Ripple’s destination tag.
+While sending XEM to Changelly, some of the users omit it or take too literally sending something like ‘I love Changelly’, ‘Greetings from Germany’ or ‘This is my first salary’.
+Instead, the NEM’s message represents a combination of letters and digits shorter than a wallet and works the same way as XRP destination tag.
 If you omit it or specify incorrectly, your transaction will not pass through.
 You will have to send to our support team a request so that we can process your stuck transaction manually.

 This is how the message looks like.